voxeet/voxeet-uxkit-cordova/README.md

 ## Installation

-Before the installation, add the iOS and/or Android platforms to your Cordova application.
+Before installation, add the iOS and/or Android platforms to your Cordova application.
 Open a terminal in the `src-cordova` folder and run the following commands:

 ```bash
 cordova platform add ios